YTakahashii/portmux/README.md

 - `stdout`/`stderr` are written to files under `~/.config/portmux/logs/`.
 Use `portmux logs` to view them.
 - Process states, PIDs, and reserved ports are stored in a persistent state store and read by `ps` and `logs`.

+## Release Workflow

+- Every feature or bug-fix PR that modifies behavior must run `pnpm changeset` and commit the generated markdown.
+Those entries accumulate on `main`.
+- The `Release` workflow (`.github/workflows/release.yml`) runs on every push to `main`.
+If there are pending changesets, `changesets/action@v1` opens/updates a “chore: release packages” PR against `main`.
+When no pending changesets remain (i.e., the release PR has been merged), the same workflow detects `hasChangesets == false` and continues to run `pnpm lint`, `pnpm test`, `pnpm build`, `pnpm changeset publish`, and `git push --follow-tags`.
+- Repository settings → Actions → General → Workflow permissions must enable “Allow GitHub Actions to create and approve pull requests” so the Release workflow can open PRs.
+- npm Trusted Publishing is enabled.
+Link this GitHub repo to the `@portmux` org on npm so the workflow can publish without an `NPM_TOKEN`.
+The default `GITHUB_TOKEN` (with `contents: write`) pushes release tags.